cfabiolongo/QuLIO-XR/README.md

 eShell: main >+QUERY("Colonel West is American?")
 ```

-* **Non-Copular verb**: such questions will be translated in a pure graph matching query.
+* **Non-Copular verb**: such questions will be translated into a trivial graph matching query.
 For instance:

 ```sh
 eShell: main >+QUERY("Colonel sells missiles to Nono?")